dsagman/picat/picat.md

 There's lots of constraints that can be applied to via a constraint operator or to a list or expression of domain variables and global constraints.

 *Rabbit Hole: Picat has implemented a lot of constraints, but there are so, so, so many more.
-There's even a Global Constraint Catalog!
-Take a look at your own peril to your free time: https://sofdem.github.io/gccat/gccat/sec5.html*
+There's even a [Global Constraint Catalog!](https://sofdem.github.io/gccat/gccat/sec5.html) Take a look at your own peril to your free time.*

 ### Constraint Operators